thinking-with-computers/ludus-spec/vms.md

 5. I was able to worry publicly on /r/programminglanguages about possible difficulties with pointer sizes and NaN boxing.
 But one of the responses there was intriguing: you don't need that much performance optimization.
 So maybe the friendly closure-based approach really will be enough for what we need it for!

-So, the new strategy: worry less about performance above a particular floor, use crates to do things I don't want to write, use closures-as-compilation, use Rust's RC
+So, the new strategy: worry less about performance above a particular floor, use crates to do things I don't want to write, use closures-as-compilation, use Rust's Rc to do memory management (since we're not so concerned about cycles), etc.